milenio-nudos/multilevel_icils_gender_chile/README.md

 | ├─── presentations: Presentations for congresses, conferences, among others.
 | ├─── pre_registration: prerregistations of academic articles.
 | ├─── articles: Academic articles written in markdown.

+# Presentations

+The code for the presentation is in the output folder